av-mamzikov/break-reminder/README.md

 2. Extract the ZIP file to any location
 3. Double-click the `Install-BreakReminder.bat` file
 4. Follow the on-screen instructions to:
+   - Choose between PowerShell or VBScript version
    - Install the application to your user profile
    - Create an optional desktop shortcut
    - Set up automatic reminders at your preferred interval
+   - Select your preferred language

 ### Manual Installation